flowingis/frontsize-less/README.md

 Make love, not war
 ------------------
-Frontsize supports both LESS and SASS, because they are nice, and you'll choose the best preprocessor.
+Frontsize supports both LESS and [SASS][sass], because they are nice, and you'll choose the best preprocessor.
 Take a closer look to the repos on GitHub where you can report issues and pull requests.

 Mobile first